JoshuaSoileau/Resurrection/src/content/pages/home.md

     markdown_content: '# An Anglican Church plant in Rock Hill, SC'
     alignment: center
     dark_mode: true
+  - type: ImagePlusTextFullBleed1
+    hide: false
+    alignment: Image on left
+    markdown_content: >-
+      # Epiphany at Resurrection

+      Epiphany is the season of the Church when we celebrate Christ being revealed as the Savior of the whole world, for both Jew and Gentile.

+      This celebration starts with the day of Epiphany when the Church remembers the Magi coming from the east, following the star to see the Christ.

+      The season of Epiphany continues until the beginning of Lent, which starts on February 22 this year.

+      Come celebrate with us as we remember that Christ came, not only as the promised Messiah for Israel, to save all of creation.

+      Childcare is provided for the smallest of those joining us and there is a time of lesson and crafts for children in grades K-5th.
+    image_url: img/3FEA0497-23AD-4D8A-8E0B-5064F0E80FC2_1_105_c.jpeg
+    max_content: true
+    background_color: Gray
   - type: Spacer
     hide: false
   - type: ImagePlusTextStylized